-Successes/Challenges: WLA has continued to keep o low teacher to student ratio.
-Kindergarten classes remain capped at 20 and all other grades are capped at 22.
+WLA's Academic Performance Student Achievement Successes/Challenges: WLA has continued to keep a low teacher to student ratio.
 Instruction is differentiated in the classroom including acceleration.
-For example, in the current third grade classrooms (there are 2) the teachers work collaboratively through a data review process to align students into groups.
+For example, in the current third grade classrooms the teachers work collaboratively through a data review process to align students into groups.
 The groups align with the students' academic level - in math they have 6 groups of students working on curriculum/standards that range from grade 3 to grade 7.
-The focus is on student learning and not on the teaching.
+The focus is on student learning.
 Through the PLC process teachers use data and formative/summative assessments to determine areas of student strength, weakness, and growth.
-Parents continually comment and applaud not only the teaching strategies that are used, but also the curriculum that was selected - the Core Knowledge Curriculum and Saxon Math Curriculum meet the needs of students at all levels, but specifically engage students in higher levels of thinking.
+Parents continually comment and application only the teaching strategies that are used, but also the curriculum that was selected - the Core Knowledge Curriculum and Saxon Math Curriculum meet the needs of students at all levels, but specifically engage students in higher levels of thinking.
 Some of the challenges related to student achievement has been the high turnover teaching staff and administration - thus, creating inconsistency related to the PLC focus and process.
 The CSP grant assisted in this area by paying for teacher training, curriculum, and standardized testing.

-Data: In both reading and math (2015 and 2016) WLA students perform 15-20% higher than the state average in both subjects.
-In terms of NWEA MAP, in both subjects students in grades 1-7 are out-performing that national average.
-However, one area for growth is that 30% of students at WLA are not meeting their growth goals for the year.
+Data: In both reading and math, WLA students outperformed their peers statewide.
+In terms of NWEA MAP, in both subject areas students are outperforming that national average.
+However, one area for growth is that some of students at WLA are not meeting their growth goals for the year.